debops/debops/docs/acme-integration.rst

 .. include:: includes/all.rst

-`Automated Certificate Management Environment (ACME) <ACME>`_ is a protocol that allows automated certificate requests, retrieval of signed certificates and certificate renewal.
+`Automated Certificate Management Environment` (ACME_) is a protocol that allows automated certificate requests, retrieval of signed certificates and certificate renewal.
 It was designed to enable easy deployment of TLS/SSL certificates by the `Let's Encrypt`_ project.

 The ``debops.pki`` Ansible role provides support for the ACME protocol which is used by default with the Let's Encrypt service (there is a possibility to integrate other similar services in the future).
-Interaction with the ACME Certificate Authority is performed using the `acme-tiny
-<https://github.com/diafygi/acme-tiny>`_ alternative client written in Python.
+Interaction with the ACME Certificate Authority is performed using the acme-tiny_ alternative client written in Python.

 Prerequisites
 -------------